vespCV/vespcv/README.md

 2. **Email Alerts**
    - Click the **MAIL** button to enable email notifications
    - When enabled, you'll receive an email when the first Asian hornet is detected (requires internet connection and email configuration)
-   - The button turns blue when email alerts are active
+   - The MAIL button turns blue when email alerts are active

 3. **Saving Detections**
    - When a hornet is detected, the image appears in the "Recent Detections" panel